 Tennessee has a surprising number of wilderness areas and natural attractions where the only sound is of mountain streams.
 In the eastern part of the state a series of stunning ridges and valleys rise up to the highest point of Clingman's Dome in the Great Smoky Mountains National Park.
 The state is blessed throughout with a huge system of reservoirs, which offers 29 appealing lakes, filled with fish and offering water sports activities.
 This relatively small landlocked state is bounded on the west by the Mississippi River and on the east by the Appalachian Mountains, bordered in total by eight other states.

 Tennessee has a moderate residential turnover.
 Tennessee has many real estate opportunities: golf, tennis, equestrian, neo-traditional, retirement communities, gated communities and master planned communities.

 The Tennessee climate can vary greatly due to the state's diverse topography, but generally the climate is moderate, with warm summers and mild winters.
 Spring and fall tend to be the best time of year (early fall is the driest time of year).
 The mountainous region in the east tends to experience the heaviest snowfall in winter, with the lowest temperatures in the state.
 Snow does fall in the rest of Tennessee, but tends to melt very quickly.
 The highest rainfall occurs in winter and early spring, with March being the wettest month and severe storms can occur, though usually infrequently.
 See Tennessee temperature charts.

-Kindly email updates to this page and suggestions for gated, golf communities in Tennessee to add to our directory.
+Kindly email updates to this page and suggestions for master-planned communities in Tennessee to add to this directory.